ibm-cloud-docs/security-hub/best-practices.md

 ### Automate access group management with Terraform
 {: #bp-groups-terraform}

-If you manage your {{site.data.keyword.cloud_notm}} infrastructure using Terraform, you can use the [`terraform-ibm-iam-access-group`](https://github.com/terraform-ibm-modules/terraform-ibm-iam-access-group){: external} Terraform IBM Module to define and provision access groups as code.
+If you manage your {{site.data.keyword.cloud_notm}} infrastructure using Terraform, you can use the [IAM Access Group module](https://github.com/terraform-ibm-modules/terraform-ibm-iam-access-group){: external} to define and provision access groups as code.
 This approach ensures that your access group configurations are version-controlled, repeatable, and auditable — which is especially valuable in regulated industries.

 ```terraform
 module "iam_access_group" {